Penglai-Enclave/Penglai-doc/source/Tutorials/Tutorial-Penglai-TVM-hello-world.rst

     }

 As for a very simple demo: hello-world running in enclave.
 It only needs a minor modification for the original program.
-First, you need to include the enclave header file ``eapp.h``, and then, save the enclave context before running.
+First, you need to include the enclave header file ``eapp.h`` in the enclave source file.
-You can invoke the macro ``EAPP_RESERVE_REG`` just below the main function.
+Second, you need to invoke the macro ``EAPP_RESERVE_REG`` to reserve the enclave context, just before jumping to the real enclave main function.

 We modify the musl lib to support the ``printf`` in enclave.
 So you can invoke the ``printf`` in the enclave directly.
 This request will be redirected to the host kernel to handle.
-You can find more details of libc-supported APIs in the :doc:`user manual <../Penglai-manual/User-Manual-TVM>`.
+You can find more details on libc-supported APIs in the :doc:`user manual <../Penglai-manual/User-Manual-TVM>` for Penglai-TVM.